stephenberry/argz/README.md

 -h, --help              write help to console
--v, --version           write the version to console -i, --input (required)  the input file
+-v, --version           write the version to console -i, --input						  the input file
 -s, --study             a study file
 --number                input an int, default: 123 --boolean               a boolean, default: 1